 Keep in mind that there is no assurance that your NFT will be sold.
 This poses a significant issue since, for example, uploading an image file on the Ethereum blockchain can be very expensive (a single file can cost anywhere between $50 and $500, or even more, depending on the Ethereum gas fees).

 The problem stems from the Ethereum blockchain and how it works; despite any improvements coming, there is no assurance that prices to mint and list an NFT photo will be lower.

 However, you really don’t have any choice if you want to sell.
 Blockchains with considerably lower costs do exist, but each file must be paid for.
 It’s hard to picture uploading hundreds of photographs since this is what traditional stock agencies do; they wait for them to be sold.

 We can easily say that this point is a disadvantage but it’s eventually not, since these platforms help creators sell their NFT images, ultimately making a larger profit than simply making images available as stock photography.

-Want help getting started with photography NFTs?
-Follow me on Twitter, send me a private message, and I will be more than happy to help you get started in the space!
+Want help getting started?
+Follow me on Twitter and I will be more than happy to help you get started in the space and sell NFT photographs!

 THE PROCESS OF CREATING NFTS

 The main disadvantage of NFTs is that it’s somewhat difficult for many individuals to know where to start and to mint the images onto the marketplaces.

 You’ll need to buy cryptocurrency, first and foremost, and not everyone can easily understand how the market works.
 Although there are several useful tools available, the notion of purchasing and selling these coins may be daunting for most people.

 The process of creating, obtaining, and trading NFTs is not straightforward but it’s not overly advanced either.

 - After you’ve purchased some Ethereum, you then transfer your Ethereum to a digital wallet such as MetaMask (more info on this further down in this guide).